Next decisions

 Example:

-Our regulars list gets first access to the new hot honey chicken sandwich this Thursday.
+Our regulars list gets first access to [verified new dish] during [verified service window].

-This gives the restaurant a reason to collect email or SMS opt-ins.
+This gives the restaurant a reason to invite guests into a permission-based email or SMS list.

 It also creates content: